Stirring Speeds Up Chemical Reaction: Introduction

-Our specific motivation in this paper is to gain insight into the marine animals' fertilization processes explored in the experimental papers \cite{Riffelletall04}, \cite{RiffellZimmer07}, and \cite{ZimmerRiffell11}.
+\myr{One motivation for studying the system \eqref{Reaction-diffusion}} is to gain insight into the marine animals' fertilization processes explored in the experimental papers \cite{Riffelletall04}, \cite{RiffellZimmer07}, and \cite{ZimmerRiffell11}.
 The fertilization cannot proceed unless the sperms and eggs meet.
 To alleviate the unpredictability of the underlying fluid stream, many marine animals' eggs (e.g., abalones) emit chemical signals to guide their sperms.
-Thus the chemotactic attraction between gametes and passive transport by fluid play significant roles in the process.
-Rigorous analysis of the impact of chemotactic attraction was initiated in \cite{KiselevRyzhik12}, \cite{KiselevRyzhik122}, and \cite{KiselevNazarovRyzhikYao20}.
+Thus the chemotactic attraction between gametes and passive transport by fluid play significant roles in the process. \myr{ In the experiments carried out in \cite{Riffelletall04,RiffellZimmer07,ZimmerRiffell11}, the scientists put the gametes of the abalone in a Taylor-Couette tank and studied the relation between the fertilization success rate and the magnitude of the fluid flow.
+As a result, a non-trivial connection is discovered between the two quantities.
+Furthermore, the scientists observe that there exists an optimal shear strength that optimizes the fertilization rate.
+However, the mathematical understanding of these experiments is lacking. } Rigorous analysis of the impact of chemotactic attraction was initiated in \cite{KiselevRyzhik12}, \cite{KiselevRyzhik122}, and \cite{KiselevNazarovRyzhikYao20}.
 The authors proved that chemotactic attraction can significantly decrease the half-life of biological substances in the framework of their models.
 On the other hand, the role played by the passive fluid transport was investigated in \cite{CrimaldiCadwellWeiss08}, \cite{KiselevRyzhik12}, and \cite{KiselevRyzhik122}.

 This paper aims to quantify the relationship between the half-life of the chemical/biological substances and the coefficients $\nu_\al, \, \ep$ involved in \eqref{Reaction-diffusion}.
 In this paper, we do not consider the chemotactic attraction effects.
-Instead, we focus on strongly mixing flows modeling turbulent regime and shear flows.
-The latter case is important since in many biological settings, the fluid flow can be effectively viewed as shear on the length scales of interest.
-We leave the analysis of the complete advection-reaction-diffusion systems subject to chemotactic attraction in future work.
+Instead, we focus on strongly mixing flows modeling turbulent regime and shear flows. \myr{Marine scientists believe that these flows play essential roles in various fertilization processes in the ocean (see, e.g., \cite{DennyShibata89} (turbulent regime) and \cite{Riffelletall04,RiffellZimmer07,ZimmerRiffell11} (shear regime))}.
+We leave the analysis of the complete advection-reaction-diffusion systems subject to chemotactic attraction \myr{for} future work.